genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/01_server-setup/03_config-management.md

 ### Nginx Configuration

-Nginx is used as a reverse proxy as the Genesis applications' entry point.
+nginx is used as a reverse proxy as the Genesis application's entry point.
 A comparatively simple config file achieves this.
 This file must specify the port to listen on, hostname to respond to, and if TLS is configured, the details of certificates to use.

 These are not matters specific to Genesis applications.
-The Genesis-specific part is relative constant (unless the Router application is running on non-standard ports).
+The Genesis-specific part is relatively constant (unless the Router application is running on non-standard ports).

 ### Using a Docker image (recommended)

-To configure NGINX using a Docker image, make sure you have the your artifactory credentials to hand.
+To configure nginx using a Docker image, make sure you have the your artifactory credentials to hand.
 Then, in your CentOS terminal, enter the following commands:

 1. Enter your artifactory credentials.